DDI-TU-Dresden/thonny-wiki/SeparateInstall.rst

 2. Install Thonny package with ``pip`` using your operating system command line.
 3. Run Thonny package.

+(In the following guides I explain how to install Thonny globally to your chosen Python installation, but if you know how to use virtual environments, you may install Thonny locally.)

 Mac OS X
 -----------